58th Tony Awards

 The 58th Annual Tony Awards were held June 6, 2004 at Radio City Music Hall and broadcast on CBS television.
 Hugh Jackman was the host.

 The Awards telecast won the Creative Arts Primetime Emmy for Outstanding Variety, Music or Comedy Special, and Jackman won the Primetime Emmy Awards for Outstanding Individual Performance in a Variety or Music Program.

 Wicked had the most nominations of the ceremony with 10, winning 3 of them, tying with Avenue Q, which won Best Musical, while the revival of Assassins won the most awards of the night with 5, including Best Revival of a Musical.

+Eligibility

+Shows that opened on Broadway during the 2003–04 season before May 6, 2004 are eligible.